 Agree Disagree Instructions for this part were easy to follow.
 2 Requirements for this part were reasonable.
-8 Elective activities provided a lot of choices.
+3 Elective activities provided a lot of choices.
+4 Required activities were interesting.
 4 Required activities were interesting.

 This part has (check all that apply):